Nutritious Apple Oatmeal (Stovetop Recipe)

 If you do make this recipe, don’t forget to tag me on Instagram or Pinterest – seeing your creations always makes my day.
 You can also subscribe to my email list to never miss a new recipe or nutrition education post!

-Get the Recipe: Quick, Healthy Apple Oatmeal
+Get the Recipe: Nutritious Apple Oatmeal (Stovetop Recipe)

 - 1 apple, chopped (I use honeycrisp)